 This parent is extreme on the other end of the spectrum.
-The parent sets no rules or boundaries, doesn’t problem-solve with the child, and relies only on time to help the child move on.
-He or she may be loving and kind, but no teaching is happening and ultimately the child is still alone in his or her experience of intense emotion.
+The laissez-faire parent sets no rules or boundaries, doesn’t problem-solve with the child, and relies only on time to help the child move on.
+He or she may be loving and kind, but no teaching is happening, and ultimately the child is still alone in his or her experience of intense emotion.

-4) Emotion-coaching parent
+4) Emotion Coaching parent

 Gottman and his team interviewed and observed children from all four types of parenting styles at age five and then again at age eight.
 Another study followed children into their 30s.
-Interestingly, they didn’t simply find that the emotion-coached children were healthier psychologically.
+Interestingly, Gottman didn’t simply find that the emotion-coached children were healthier psychologically.
 They were also physically healthier, better able to self-regulate, more socially successful with peers, and even performed better academically.

 What is Emotion Coaching, and how do you do it?

 Gottman broke the process down into five steps: